* Andre Johnson, MA, President/CEO, Detroit Recovery Project Inc.

 • Brief NIATx change project example for CLAS implementation

-Maria M. Flores, Minority Health Training Officer, Wisconsin Minority Health Program, Wisconsin Department of Health Services.
+Presented by: Maria M. Flores, Minority Health Training Officer, Wisconsin Minority Health Program, Wisconsin Department of Health Services.
 Ms. Flores has been with the Wisconsin Minority Health Program since 2011, first as the Program and Policy Analyst, then transitioning into the Minority Health Training Officer position in March 2016 after program reorganization.
 She came to the Wisconsin Division of Public Health (DPH) in 2009 as the Executive Staff Assistant to the Division Administrator and State Health Officer, Dr. Seth Foldy, during which time she gained extensive knowledge in the various functions and programs in DPH.
 While in the Minority Health Program, she was concurrently assigned to the Wisconsin Public Health Improvement Initiative until late 2015.
 During her entire career at DPH, she has been assigned to various projects, including: the state health plan, Healthiest Wisconsin 2020; NIATx implementation efforts; staffing the WI Public Health Council and the former WI Minority Health Leadership Council; SharePoint training; and health department projects in the Southeast Regional Office.

 May 25, 2016